 Each course consists of a teacher edition and a student book.
 These are not self-teaching courses; they are intended for presentation by a teacher.
 Consequently, the teacher editions intersperse pages of teaching notes between the pages showing student activities as presented in the student books.
 The courses are well organized and easy to follow.
 They include teaching notes that address the kinds of questions students might ask on confusing issues.
 While parents or teachers with no Latin background can teach the course, they will have to prepare in advance for each lesson and put in study time of their own to keep up with students.
 (I think the course probably works best when taught by a teacher who knows Latin.)

 Student activities in the teacher edition have overprinted answers.
-Weekly quizzes and unit tests are included in the teacher edition for Book One and can be copied for the class.
-For Book Two, you will need to download quizzes and tests from the publisher's website.
-Book One quizzes and tests can also be downloaded.
+Weekly quizzes and unit tests for Book One and Book Two can be downloaded from the publisher's website.
+However, quizzes and unit tests are also included in the teacher edition for Book One and can be copied for a class.
 Answer keys are included in the teacher editions.

 Student books have plenty of space to write directly in the books, even for the lengthier translation passages.
 Both teacher and student books have appendices with chant charts (showing all of the conjugations and declensions learned) and English to Latin and Latin to English glossaries.
 For each course, the student book includes a “Grammatical Concept Index” in the appendix, while the teacher edition has ten pages summarizing “Latin Grammar Basics” near the front of the book.
 The author leaves it to the parent or teacher whether or not to cover any of this information before starting into the course.

 Kraken Latin should be great for students in junior high or high school who have already studied some Latin.
-It is likely to be a challenging course, even for those with previous background in Latin.
-Students beginning Kraken Latin without previous background will need to spend extra time mastering the vocabulary and basic concepts, perhaps moving more slowly through the beginning lessons until they have developed some confidence.
+It is likely to be a challenging course, even for those with some previous knowledge of Latin.
+Students beginning Kraken Latin without any prior study will need to spend extra time mastering the vocabulary and basic concepts, perhaps moving more slowly through the beginning lessons until they have developed some confidence.